sunnyrpa97/demo/README.md

 # demo
-This GitHub repository will be use for PAT authentication.
+This GitHub repository will be use for PAT authentication which validates the permissions of PAT